avivka/ado-workshop/README.md

       1. At CustomerPortal Project, go to Repos -> Files and Import this repository - The clone URL is https://github.com/avivka/ado-workshop.git and import.
       2. Under Set up build -> Choose 'Existing Azure Pipelines YAML file' and start by choosing simple_pipeline.yaml as the initial pipeline
    5. At this point, you may choose if you want to continue with the Lab (Starting from Module 4: Azure Pipelines, Lab 1: Configuring CI/CD Pipelines, Exercise 1: Configuring CI/CD Pipelines as Code With YAML in Azure DevOps) or to setup the agent on top of your mac or using an external linux runner.
+      1. In order to install the agent by your own, install the agent: https://vstsagentpackage.azureedge.net/agent/4.251.0/vsts-agent-osx-x64-4.251.0.tar.gz by following the guide that is in the following location:
+         1. Project Settings > Agent Pools > New agent

 ## After
 Switch to the imported Azure Repos repo (that was imported from this very own repo) named after your Azure Project